mgreensmith/mgreensmith.github.com/_posts/2013-09-20-asynchronous-fun-with-celluloid-and-eventsource-part-1.md

 end
 ```
 There are a couple of things to note here.
 First, I'm using a [modular](http://www.sinatrarb.com/intro.html#Sinatra::Base%20-%20Middleware,%20Libraries,%20and%20Modular%20Apps) (subclassing Sinatra::Base) app rather than the 'classic' top-level Sinatra:Application.
-Secondly, I've created a new instance of `MyBackendProcess` as a *setting*, which is the equavalent of a class variable in Sinatra-speak.
+Secondly, I've created a new instance of `MyBackendProcess` as a *setting*, which is the equivalent of a class variable in Sinatra-speak.
 There will be a single `MyBackendProcess` to which all connected web clients can share access.

 I'm going to use [thin](http://code.macournoyer.com/thin/) as a container to run my sinatra app, because it supports streaming functionality that we'll be using later.
 I'll use a `config.ru` to tell [rack](http://rack.github.io/) how to launch my app.